andreluizreis/otx-app-code-challenge/README.md

 Create an app that tries to simulate a Cloud storage application (e.g. Dropbox, Google Drive, OneDrive, Box, etc.).

 The app should have:
-1 - Show the list of files and folders loaded from the data model (`data.xml`).
+1 - Show the list of files and folders loaded from the data model (`data.json`).
 2 - Give the option to star/favorite a file or folder.
 3 - The user can navigate between folders.
 4 - The user can click on a file or a folder.
 If the file is selected, it opens a screen with the name of the file.
 If the folder is selected, it opens a list of file in it.